-Claims are charged to income as incurred.
+Claims are expensed as incurred.
 Claims reserves represent the accumulation of estimates for reported, unpaid claims, plus a provision for claims incurred but not reported.
 These estimates are continually reviewed and updated, and any resulting adjustments are reflected in current earnings.